 We all busted up laughing again.

 “That’s a good idea, a combination attack!”
 Todd said.
 “I live near school, so I’ll come by on Sunday and take some pictures of the Woodrow Wilson High School sign and the cafeteria sign.
 Frank, can you take pictures of the four Art building signs and a couple of the room number labels, and count the number of doors that have labels?
 We’ll need measurements, too.
-And can you do it surreptitiously so no one would remember you doing it?”
+And can you do it surreptitiously using your phone so no one would remember you doing it?”

 “No problemo,” Frank replied.
 “I’m the master of surreptitiouslyness.”